saezlab/decoupleR/README.md

     [run_viper](https://github.com/saezlab/decoupleR/blob/master/R/viper.R#L30) to
     understand the arguments.
     * `make_gsea_genesets(genesets)`.
-First define a standardized input for gene sets in *tibble/dataframe* format and then this function should convert this table in the required input for the underlying function (in this case list of gene sets for the function `fgsea()`).
+First define a standardized input for gene sets in *tibble/dataframe* format for your statistic.
+Then this function should convert this table in the required input for the underlying function (in this case list of gene sets for the function `fgsea()`).
 Check an example [here](https://github.com/saezlab/decoupleR/blob/master/R/viper.R#L68).
 In the roxygen comments of the function you define which columns must be available in the standardized format.